vlang/v/vlib/x/vweb/README.md

 Sometimes you want to send the response in another thread, for example when using [Server Sent Events](sse/README.md).
 When you are sure that a response will be sent over the TCP connection you can return `vweb.no_result()`.
-This function does nothing and returns an empty `vweb.Result` struct, letting vweb know that we sent a response ourself.
+This function does nothing and returns an empty `vweb.Result` struct, letting vweb know that we sent a response ourselves.

 > **Note:**
 > It is important to call `ctx.takeover_conn` before you spawn a thread